tiny-bow/ribbon-language/README.md

 This is the primary repo for the [Ribbon Programming Language](https://ribbon-lang.com/) toolchain.
 The repo contains the bytecode vm, intermediate representation, compiler, frontend, and other core components.
 This is a community-focused, [Apache 2.0 Licensed](./LICENSE) open-source project.
 It is under the stewardship of [Tiny Bow](https://tinybow.org), a nonprofit organization founded with the primary goal of supporting open-source, extensible software within the Ribbon ecosystem.

-We're building Ribbon to be a new home for:
-* Systems programmers who want modern type safety.
-* Language designers looking for a powerful meta-programming toolkit.
-* Game developers and others needing predictable, realtime performance in their modding and scripting systems.

-To serve these creators, Ribbon provides:
-* **Fine-grained Performance:** Zero GC, composable tracked allocation, and tracked thread affinity.
-* **Deep Extensibility:** LISP-inspired toolkit for creating domain-specific solutions.
-* **Modern Type Systems:** Strong static typing with full inference for safety and flexibility.

-Ribbon is an embeddable programming language, designed to resolve the long-standing tension between high-level developer experience and low-level systems access.
-It combines influences from the latest in academic research and industry practice to offer performance without sacrificing usability.
-It is designed for building and extending realtime applications like games and data analytics tools, as well as providing a language-design toolkit for DSLs and academic pursuits.

 We are in a focused development phase, with a `0.1.0` release targeted for **Q4 2025**.
 This first major release will deliver a feature-complete bytecode compiler and interpreter.
 This will establish the foundational baseline for building the Ribbon ecosystem.
 From this point forward, API stability as well as the JIT and native backends will become the primary focal points of compiler development.
 This will allow development of the standard library to begin in earnest and enable the community to create the first experimental applications.

 ### Contents